nyang01/VoiceAIAgent/README.md

 - **Session-aware greeting** — Tracks when each session ends.
 Next greeting reports only what's new since then.
 Counts only Primary inbox, filtering out Promotions/Social/Updates.
 - **History compaction** — After 20 messages, older messages are summarized into a concise context block, preserving key details (IDs, names, actions) while keeping token costs low.
 - **Parallel tool execution** — Gemini can call multiple tools at once (e.g., read_emails + read_calendar).
 All results returned in a single response.
+- **Continuous conversation** — Each session is a natural back-and-forth dialogue that continues until the user says "Goodbye".
+No need to re-trigger between messages.

 ---